jlchen5/CT-analysis/README.md

 ## License
-This package is free software; you can redistribute it and/or modify it under the terms of the [MIT License](https://github.com/jlchen5/CT-analysis/blob/main/LICENSE) as published by the Free Software Foundation; either version 2 of the License or (at your option) any later version.
+Those scripts are free to use; you can redistribute it and/or modify it under the terms of the [MIT License](https://github.com/jlchen5/CT-analysis/blob/main/LICENSE) as published by the Free Software Foundation.